mnmx0101/ipc_consistency_paper/README.md

 statsmodels==0.13.5
 stata_setup==0.1.3

 A standard **Anaconda environment** works well.
-You can use the provided `requirements.txt` to set up your environment.
+One can use the `requirements.txt` to set up the environment.

 ---